Home

 House Book Report Project: Your students will enjoy becoming architects and building a house about the characters and plot of the books that they have read.
 This unique project contains doors and windows that open up to reveal characters and scenes from the book.

-These house shaped graphic organizers will provide you with all of the teaching resources that you need for your students to write about the main character, setting, plot, why it would be fun to live in this house with the main character, a "home sweet home" moment from the story, and they also have to add themselves as new characters in the story.
+These house shaped graphic organizers will provide you with all of the teaching resources that you need for your students to write about the main character, setting, plot, why it would be fun to live in this house with the main character, and a "home sweet home" moment from the story.

 When this fun book report project is completed, it is a three dimensional display that has windows and doors that open.